SMARIFUL1/soft/IVM/readme.md

 A software for inventory management system where tracking employees information , suppliers info and so on.
 Would like to visualize the employees working system based on customers order.
-I used python tkinter and MYSQL as they has lots of readymade sys which helps to bulid things easily.
+I used python tkinter and MYSQL as they have lots of readymade sys which help to bulid things easily.